Connect with others who understand.

 Several myPHteam members have reached out to others, asking about their experiences living with scleroderma and PAH.
 “Does anyone have an autoimmune issue causing PH?” asked one member.

 Another replied, “My PAH is related to my connective tissue diseases.
-I have CREST syndrome (a form of scleroderma), rheumatoid arthritis (RA), and discoid lupus.”
-(CREST syndrome is discussed in more detail below.)
+I have CREST syndrome (a form of scleroderma), rheumatoid arthritis, and discoid lupus.”

 In this article, we’ll cover what scleroderma is and how it’s related to PAH.
 We’ll also go over why you’re more likely to develop PAH if you’re living with scleroderma and how your doctors treat these conditions.
 A pulmonologist (lung specialist) and rheumatologist (joint and muscle specialist) can help.